Budget Christmas dinner: This budget busting Xmas roast chicken recipe costs less than a tenner and can serve up to six people.

 - Tin of peas

-- Start by preparing the veg by peeling the carrots, parsnips and potatoes and cutting each into 2-3 large chunks.
+- Start by preparing the veg by peeling the carrots, parsnips and potatoes.
+Cut each into 2-3 large chunks.
 You could also use (or add) sweet potatoes.

-- For best results, pre-boil the potato chunks in a saucepan over the hob for 10 or so minutes until soft then drain.
+- For best results, pre-boil the potato chunks in a saucepan over the hob.
+Cook for 10 or so minutes until soft then drain.

-- Next, rub one knob of the softened butter between the skin and chicken meat and the rub the other over the top of the chicken skin.
+- Next, rub one knob of the softened butter between the skin and chicken meat.
+Rub the other over the top of the chicken skin.

 - Place the chicken in the centre of a large baking dish and surround it by the root veg (keep peas aside for now).

 - Now turn on the oven to 220C/200C fan